- Communication at Work – May is Better Hearing and Speech Month! - May 14, 2020

 This estimate, from the Hearing Loss Association of America, gives us insight to the avoidance that we have and the adjustments we can make to accommodate life with hearing loss.
 The problem, however, is that hearing loss extends to many different areas of our lives.
 The loss of our hearing abilities is not limited to just “not being able to hear certain sounds” or “simply turning up the volume on our devices.”

 There are a great number of benefits to treating hearing loss.
-Here, we look at the top five.
+Here, we look at the top four.

 While it may seem that hearing only affects our ears, the reality is that hearing loss greatly affects our cognitive abilities.
 Our ears are an important part of the auditory process, but the actual experience of hearing – that is processing and recognizing sounds in our environment – occurs in the brain.